Post-Baccalaureate Teacher Certification

 Includes graduate general education and special education courses; specific RMU tuition rate applies.

-Includes graduate education courses that provide application of content-specific teaching methods, and pre-student teaching and student teaching clinical experiences; specific RMU tuition rate applies.
+Includes graduate education courses that provide application of content-specific teaching methods, pre-student teaching, and student teaching clinical experiences; specific RMU tuition rate applies.

-Content Area Coursework: credits vary by content area.
+Content Area Coursework: credits vary by content area (12-48 credits).
 See Content Area Coursework Requirements below for a description of the required content coursework required for each program option.

 Contact Information